-R.E. teaching at Kippax Ash Tree Primary School aims to give children an understanding of the identity and diversity of the local community to enable them to grow up to live and work alongside people of all beliefs and cultures.
+R.E. teaching at Kippax Ash Tree Primary School aims to give children a robust understanding of the identity and diversity of the local community to enable them to grow up to live and work alongside people of all beliefs and cultures.
+Through our RE curriculum, we provide opportunities to develop children’s knowledge and understanding of world religions and reflect on the challenging questions that it provokes.
 We aim to equip our young people with these essential skills for adult life and lifelong learning.
-They will grow up to live and work as active, purposeful citizens of Leeds alongside people of all beliefs and cultures and be challenged to reflect on difficult questions such as the meaning and purpose of life.
+They will grow up to live and work as active, purposeful global citizens alongside people of all beliefs and cultures and be challenged to reflect on difficult questions such as the meaning and purpose of life.

 Our R.E. teaching aims to help pupils develop as resilient individuals, as tolerant young people with respect and understanding of the views of others, including the beliefs and practices of religions and other world views.
 With a focus on providing a curriculum with both depth and breadth, we ensure that our children gain the subject specific knowledge to allow them to consolidate and increase their knowledge and understanding of this subject as they progress through school.